National Yang Ming Chiao Tung University: Campus Run

 The Campus Run was first held in 2005 by the former National Chiao Tung University, with the Guangfu Campus serving as the race venue.
 Participants originally completed two laps totaling approximately 4.4 kilometers.
-In 2013, the route was modified: the first lap follows the campus perimeter road, while the second lap extends to include the Western Campus Area, increasing the total distance to about 5 kilometers.
+The route used for the 2022 event was as follows: the first lap follows the campus perimeter road, while the second lap extends to include the Western Campus Area, increasing the total distance to about 5 kilometers.

-Art Festival
+Arts Festival

 The Arts Festival was first launched in 2000 by the former National Chiao Tung University and is organized annually by the university’s Arts Center.
 Each year features a unique program with diverse content, including lectures, theater performances, and art exhibitions.

 Jacaranda Awards

 The Jacaranda Awards is a university-level competition at National Yang Ming Chiao Tung University that encourages student participation in literary and artistic creation.
 The awards include categories for literature, photography, and film.
 The literature category is further divided into poetry, prose, and novel subcategories.
-Award-winning works are exhibited annually in March at the Yang Ming campus.
+Award-winning works are exhibited at the Yangming campus and published in a collection.

+Career fair

+The “Open House Career Fair” is an annual event organized by National Yang Ming Chiao Tung University to support graduating students in their transition into the workforce.
+The program began in 1988 and connects students with employers.
+Activities include corporate orientations, keynote lectures by industry leaders, and recruitment sessions.